Constipation in dogs and cats

-Dogs normally pass faeces several times a day.
-If your dog is constipated the frequency with which they pass faeces will decrease or cease.
-Constipation has many causes and, particularly in older dogs, is something to monitor carefully.
-If your dog has been constipated for two days or more, it’s time to seek advice.
+Dogs and cats normally pass faeces several times a day.
+If your dog or cat is constipated, then the frequency with which they pass faeces will decrease or stop altogether.
+Constipation has many causes and, particularly in older pets, is something to monitor carefully.
+If your dog or cat has been constipated for two days or more, it’s time to seek advice.

 This article was written by a FirstVet vet